Tripunithura Krishnadas

-M A Krishnadas, also known as Tripunithura Krishnadas is an Indian musician.
+M A Krishnadas, also known as Tripunithura Krishnadas, is an Indian musician.
 He is a well-known edaykkya (or Idakka) and chenda artist from Kerala.
 He is the best edaykkya player of modern Kerala.

 Music career

-Krishnadas inherited the taste for music and talas from his illustrious family – Mundempilly Marath at Tripunithura.
+Krishna inherited a taste for music and talas from his family – Mundempilly Marath at Tripunithura.
 Born in 1955 as the son of Cherukkaraparambu Madathil Ananthan Embranthiri and Mundempilly Marath Karthyayani marasyar.

-Krishnadas was inducted into this field since the age of five under the tutorship of Late Ramamangalam Rama Marar.
-Since then he has been in this field of art and music.
-Krishnadas had his first stage performance at Tripunithura Sree Poornathrayesa Temple in the age of eight.
-He has been accompanying world-renowned singers and dancers since then.
+Krishnadas was inducted into this field at the age of five under the tutorship of the late Ramamangalam Rama Marar.
+He has been in this field of art and music since then.
+Krishnadas had his first stage performance at Tripunithura Sree Poornathrayesa Temple at the age of eight.

 M A Krishnadas was the first person to make edaykkya this simple to public and the first to introduce the instrument in the western field of music at a time when it was considered a taboo.
 He can play the instrument in any genres of music including classical, jazz, pop, western, etc. He is associated with the western troupes like Atma, Kochi and "The Banned", Chennai and has performed in their albums and various stage shows, apart from the humongous number of other classical and non-classical troupes or bands.

-"It might not be off-beamed if I say Tripunithura Krishnadas is the single most Edaykkya player who plays the instrument in the most melodious and heart touching manner of all the players in this world", are the words of Padma Bhushan Dr. K. J. Yesudas who in the early 80s discovered the talent in this gifted artist and mentored him all along.
-It might not come as a surprise that if the singer is Dr. Yesudas, then the sound of edaykkya will be from Krishnadas.
+Referring to Krishnadas, Padma Bhushan recipient Dr. K.J.
+Yesudas said "It might not be off-beamed if I say Tripunithura Krishnadas is the single most Edaykkya player who plays the instrument in the most melodious and heart touching manner of all the players in this world".
+Dr. K. J. Yesudas discovered the talent in Krishnadas in the early 80s and mentored him all along.